 Business environments change rapidly too, and studying an online course means you can apply current up-to-date learnings in real time, which is a huge advantage to have.

-The University of Birmingham was recently ranked the UK’s top university for graduate employment.³ If you’re looking to enhance your soft skills and think that studying online could be the answer for you, please visit our course pages and fill out the request for information form or call +44 (0)800 032 7101 to speak to a member of our Admissions Team.
+The University of Birmingham was recently ranked the UK’s top university for graduate employment.³ If you’re looking to enhance your soft skills and think that studying online could be the answer for you, please fill out our request for information form or call +44 (0)800 032 7101 to speak to a member of our admissions team.

 ¹ PLIMMER, G. (2011) What do employers mean by ‘soft skills’?
 Financial Times.
 Available at: https://www.ft.com/content/6d6cd43a-553a-11e0-87fe-00144feab49a [Accessed 01.02.2016].